equalitie/ouinet/README.md

 You now need to populate `/var/opt/ouinet` with the configuration for the Ouinet injector or client.
-One easy way to do it is copying the configuration templates included in Ouinet's source code.
+One easy way to do it is copying the configuration templates included in Ouinet's source code (via the convenience container).

 For the injector: